-This project involved the development, delivery and evaluation of an international, final year, blended learning module, delivered amongst three Occupational Therapy pre-registration programmes: Coventry University (CU), the University of Cape Town (UCT) and PXL Limburg University, Belgium (PXL).
-In particular the project offered undergraduates the opportunity to explore a globalised picture of mental health occupational therapy practice through the use of creative pedagogy.
-This new approach was designed to encourage students to think creatively, engage in individual and group problem solving, develop innovative ways to deliver culturally-sensitive services, discuss strategies, take calculated risks and consider ways and means of extending the reach of the profession (Pattison, 2006; 2008).
-Additionally, the project aimed to equip students with personal entrepreneurial capacities to deal with greater levels of uncertainty and complexity in their professional practice (Ravasi & Turati, 2005; Gibb, 2007).
-The opportunity for international exposure also allowed for the development of a richer understanding of occupational therapy in diverse contexts.
+The project provides the opportunity to explore a globalised picture of mental health occupational therapy practice through the use of pedagogy designed to encourage students to think creatively, engage in individual and group problem solving, develop innovative ways to deliver culturally-sensitive services, to discuss strategies, take calculated risks and consider ways and means of extending the reach of the profession (Pattison, 2006; 2008).

 CU, PXL and UCT students are assigned to mixed groups of students.